Antix-Development/VSCode-Gideros-Debug/README.md

 # Gideros Debugger

+NOTE: This project is dead due to the inability of the Gideros community to particpate.
+It remains here in case that somebody else finds it of some use.

 Gideros Debugger is a modified version of the [VSCodeLuaDebug](https://github.com/devcat-studio/VSCodeLuaDebug/blob/master/Extension/README.md) by [devCAT](https://github.com/devcat-studio).

 Gideros Debugger exists to enable Gideros projects to be launched from within VSCode.